TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 38/Job 38.37.md

 ---

 Who can number the clouds by wisdom?
-Or who can pour out the bottles of heaven,
+Or who can pour out the bottles of the sky,